 - October to December: within 45 days from the end of December quarter

 - January to March: within 60 days from the end of March quarter

-If due to any reason, a company is not able to disclose its results within the above mentioned timelines, then it is a red flag.
+If due to any reason, a company is not able to disclose its results within the above-mentioned timelines, then it is a red flag.
 The investor should be warned that the company is facing some issue and she should not ignore such delay in disclosure of results as being trivial in nature.
 Most of the times, delays in filing of quarterly reports are linked with ongoing frauds and corporate governance issues within the companies.

-The example of Ricoh India Limited is pertinent here, which published its results for September 2015 quarter on May 18, 2016.
-The company has initiated proceedings against its senior management for possibility of perpetrating fraud.
+The example of Ricoh India Limited is pertinent here, which published its results for the September 2015 quarter on May 18, 2016.
+The company has initiated proceedings against its senior management for the possibility of perpetrating fraud.

 SEBI has stipulated the minimum level of information, which a company must disclose in its quarterly results.
 However, the companies are free to disclose any information over and above the minimum required.

-Quarterly results of most of the companies in India, contain the following sections and information:
+Quarterly results of most of the companies in India contain the following sections and information: